threedworld-mit/tdw/Documentation/lessons/setup/openmind.md

   Replace `XXX` with the node ID outputted by step 2, for example `041`.

-  If the terminal asks you if you want to continue connecting, type `yes` press enter, enter your password, and press enter again.
+  If the terminal asks you if you want to continue connecting, type `yes` and press enter.

 ***